Navigation:

 Theory VS Practical Application

-In this lesson from Modal Harmony Workshop, we will see how we can create beautiful Phrygian chord progressions by combining the appropriate chords.
 Even though we will need to go into some theory here, don't worry if you miss something.
 Just go on and pay the most attention to the practical application 💪😎🎸.

 Many times it's easier to first see these things in action.
 Then it becomes much easier for you to come back and fully understand the theoretical explanation 👍.